Guilty Pleasure 4

 Today a review on another musical, this time from the 1980s, which wasted both the singing talent of Olivia

 Neutron Bomb Newton John and ELO and the dancing talents of Gene Kelly in getting them in this fantasy musical dance extravaganza.
 The film is Xanadu (1980), of course and Newton John’s third musical and sadly Gene Kelly’s last film appearance.
 Sadly as poor Gene never had the chance to redeem himself on the big screen.
 The film probably increased the sale of roller skates and in turn inspired roller discos and in turn Andrew Lloyd Webber for Starlight Express.
 Er, thanks.
+But despite all this, it is a guilty pleasure.
 On the bright side, the film inspired the Golden Raspberry Awards winning in the 1980 ceremony.

 The story tells of a mural depicting the Greek God Zeus’s daughters including Terpsichore, using the pseudonym, Kira (Newton John) which comes to life.
-The mural is a bit reminiscent of those awful fairground rides paintings which depict well-known celebrities looking more like they’ve been painted by an artist painting from memory after he’s forgotten what they look like and is really on a description by a pathological liar.
+The mural is a bit reminiscent of those awful fairground rides paintings which depict well-known celebrities looking more like they’ve been painted by an artist painting from memory.
+This memory is after he’s forgotten what they look like and is really based on a description by a pathological liar.
 The muses then rollerskate all over the place to an ELO tune and Kira kisses Sonny (Michael Beck) en route.
-Sonny paints equally dodgy pictures for album covers for a living and paints Kira for an album cover.
+Sonny paints equally dodgy pictures for album covers for a living and duly paints Kira for an album cover.
 As you do.
 He then hopes to find her again (aw).
 Sonny then meets Danny (Gene Kelly) on the beach outside the building where he met Kira.
 Danny was a bandleader who lost his muse (also Newton John) in the 1940s.
-He and Sonny become friends and open a nightclub at this building, an abandoned auditorium.
+Cue song, flashback and a wee chance for Kelly to tap dance.
+Danny and Sonny become friends and open a nightclub at this building, an abandoned auditorium.
 Kira remeets Sonny and Danny and encourages this, and Sonny and her fall in love… and the rest is on the DVD.
 Sorry if this frustrates you..

 My frustrations however are three-fold.
 Firstly, despite the fact Kira is the double of Danny’s girl, Danny seems to have forgotten this.. so much for remembering the muse who inspired him.
 It turns out that as she is a muse she isn’t allowed to fall in love, which might explain it.
 Or maybe she’s just a tease.
 Secondly, why didn’t Danny open his nightclub earlier as roller skates were invented and patented in the 18th century.
 Also in connection with information from Wikipedia, if he had wanted to open a roller discos then he would had the full backing of the The Roller Skating Rink Operators Association who encouraged the public in the use of roller skates.
 And thirdly, did Gene Kelly really need the money.